Can anyone be an artist? The truth is that it's not a very simple question to answer.

 You don’t need to pick up a pencil and draw right away a finished and perfect Mona Lisa.
 No, start small.
 Small and simple lines, you never know when those lines will get you something else.

-From there, just sketch simple shapes, sketch different sceneries, animals, people and even monsters.
+From there, just sketch simple shapes, sketch different sceneries, animals, people

 As you clear your mind, creativity and imagination will guide your hand and you can end up with interesting concepts, without even thinking about it!